-Vector hits are typically characterized by three major criteria: manufacturing, human cell and human organotypic model transduction, and delivery to tissues in NHPs by the designated route of administration.
-Vector hits may also be evaluated for transduction in the presence of human antibodies.
-In order to perform characterization studies, vectors are armed with marker gene payloads such as enhanced green fluorescent protein ("EGFP").
-After these hits have been evaluated, a lead vector is selected.
+Vector hits are typically characterized by three major criteria: manufacturability, human cell and human organotypic model transduction, and delivery to tissues in NHPs by the designated route of administration.
+Vector hits may also be evaluated for transduction in the presence of pooled human antibodies.
+In order to perform characterization studies, vectors are armed with marker transgene payloads such as enhanced green fluorescent protein ("EGFP").
+A lead vector is selected after evaluation of these hits.

-Directed Evolution-Based Promoter and Transgene Discovery Platforms
+Promoter and Transgene Design and Discovery Platforms